gbadamosi107/configure-ad/README.md

 <img src="https://i.imgur.com/M75vue2.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-From the Azure Portal, we will change Client-1's DNS settings to DC-1's Private IP address.
-Once you do that, restart Client-1 from within the Azure portal.
-The picture below shows verification that client-1 is using DC-1's DNS.
-Next, log in to Client -1 VM as the original local admin, using the username mydomain.com\please (note that "please" can be substituted with any user name you choose for Client-1).
-Then right click on the Windows Start icon, navigate to Systems, click "Rename this PC (advanced)," click "Change," click "Domain" and name it "mydomain.com."
+From the Azure Portal, change Client-1's DNS settings to DC-1's Private IP address.
+Once this is done, restart Client-1 from within the Azure portal.
+The picture shows verification that Client-1 is using DC-1's DNS.
+Next, log in to Client-1 VM as the original local admin, using the username mydomain.com\please (note that "please" can be substituted with any user name assigned to Client-1).
+Next, right click on the Windows Start icon, navigate to Systems, click "Rename this PC (advanced)," click "Change," click "Domain" and name it "mydomain.com."
 Enter the credentials for jane_admin.
 The computer will restart and Client-1 will now be a part of mydomain.com.
 </p>
 <br />